-In high school, Paige Riley '23 developed passions for caring for others, and the Spanish language and culture, highlighted by her involvement in her school's medical assisting program, and a week-long service trip to the Dominican Republic, respectively.
+In high school, Paige Riley '23 developed passions for caring for others and the Spanish language and culture, highlighted by her involvement in her school's medical assisting program, and a week-long service trip to the Dominican Republic.
 At UMass Dartmouth, she's able to combine both interests to unlock twice the opportunities for herself.

 Why attend UMassD?

-"UMass Dartmouth has an excellent nursing program, a high NCLEX passing rates, and awesome professors that want to help you succeed and achieve your goals.
+"UMass Dartmouth has an excellent nursing program, a high NCLEX pass rate, and awesome professors that want to help you succeed and achieve your goals.
 UMassD nursing students receive five semesters of hands-on clinical experience, which was very intriguing as an incoming student."

 How does knowing a second language compliment life as a nurse?

 "Knowing a second language demonstrates cultural competence and helps you to communicate and build a trusting relationship with patients who speak another language.
 Being able to communicate with Spanish-speaking patients will help me to create better nurse-patient relationships and make my patients feel more comfortable having me as their nurse.

 "Recently, I had a patient that only spoke Spanish express concerns that I was able to translate for a nurse who doesn't speak Spanish, so we could provide appropriate care.
 This experience emphasized the importance of knowing another language in the healthcare industry."

 Do you feel this creates more opportunities for you?

 "Definitely.
 It is a beneficial asset that will help me in any healthcare setting.
 Right now, I speak some Spanish to patients in my clinical, and a lot during my job at a local hospital.
 I am interested in doing a few years of travel nursing, and knowing Spanish will be helpful wherever I go."